t-kolev/Connect-4-NN/README.md

 ## Usage

 ### Already trained data
-As we (finally) managed to share the training data from other computers, out trained neural network can already be used.
+As we (finally) managed to share the training data from other computers, our trained neural network can already be used.
 In order to do so the instructions from "Evaluation" can be applied straight away.

 ### Training